Exponential Good.

 Leveraging insights from our successful national programs, we’re creating the changemakers of tomorrow.
 Today.

 • Entrepreneurial education creates a generation of innovative problem solvers and job creators.
-Young Change Agents’ programs like Explorer and Digital Boss equip students with design thinking, lean startup and the digital skills that will fast-track their careers and give them the confidence to start, adapt and innovate tomorrow’s companies.
+Young Change Agents’ programs like Impact Boss and Digital Boss equip students with design thinking, lean startup and the digital skills that will fast-track their careers and give them the confidence to start, adapt and innovate tomorrow’s companies.

 • With programs like PlanetA Schools and the Climate Action Challenge, Young Change Agents is empowering youth to address current and emerging global challenges (such as climate change and natural disasters), develop resilience and innovate in the face of a rapidly changing environment.